 How Our Truck Accident Attorneys Prove Responsibility

-Proving the negligence that led to your accident is essential.
-In order to do so, we may take some of the following actions:
+We must prove the negligence that led to your accident.
+To do so, we may take some of the following actions:

-- Interviewing Witnesses: Eyewitnesses may be able to offer clear and impartial views of what happened during the accident.
+- Interviewing Witnesses: Eyewitnesses can offer clear, impartial accounts of what happened during the accident.
 Witnesses may be bystanders or drivers and passengers in other vehicles.

 - Obtaining Video Footage and Photographs of the Accident: Photos or videos from dashcams, cellphones, and traffic and security cameras can be some of the most helpful forms of evidence, as they can provide unbiased footage of what happened.